Swedish House Mafia: Legacy

 Swedish House Mafia's music has influenced artists such as Avicii and Alesso.

 The Swedish supergroup are said to have inspired many musicians in the EDM genre, including fellow Swedish DJs Alesso and Avicii.
 They are also credited with increasing the popularity of house music in the United States in the late 2000s.
 On 23 April 2018, it was revealed by Tiësto that Swedish House Mafia's Ultra Music reunion inspired Avicii to take up DJing again, which saw him through his final weeks until he died by suicide on 20 April.
-Dutch DJ Martin Garrix is also a self-confessed "fanboy" of Swedish House Mafia saying he has "deep appreciation" for them, citing Sebastian Ingrosso especially as a mentor to him.
+Dutch DJ Martin Garrix is also a self-confessed "fanboy" of Swedish House Mafia, saying he has "deep appreciation" for them and citing Sebastian Ingrosso especially as a mentor to him.

 They have also been recognized by multiple music publications as a group that has had a major influence on EDM genre.
 Billboard's David Rishty praised the trio, saying, "Their dazzling pioneers and groundbreaking moves not only inspired producers to come, but also paved the way for countless dance artists.
 And they did it all with fewer than a dozen records and just one radio hit."

-NME's Ali Shutler writes, “Swedish House Mafia are the rockstars of the dance music world, and they sure as hell talk a good game.
+NME's Ali Shutler writes, "Swedish House Mafia are the rockstars of the dance music world, and they sure as hell talk a good game.
 A collaboration between the established and wildly successful DJs Axwell, Steve Angello and Sebastian Ingrosso, the supergroup first announced themselves in 2008 and quickly changed the world of popular music forever.
-In 2010 they broke through with the singles ‘One’ and the Tinie Tempah-featuring ‘Miami 2 Ibiza’ as their pulsating, progressive take on house music spearheaded an EDM boom that dominated the mainstream for the next decade.
-Bangers like ‘Save The World’ and ‘Don’t You Worry Child’ inspired a generation of teenagers to abandon the mosh-pit in favour of raves.”
+In 2010 they broke through with the singles 'One' and the Tinie Tempah-featuring 'Miami 2 Ibiza' as their pulsating, progressive take on house music spearheaded an EDM boom that dominated the mainstream for the next decade.
+Bangers like 'Save The World' and 'Don't You Worry Child' inspired a generation of teenagers to abandon the mosh-pit in favour of raves."
 He stated.